wavesfi/jekyll-shell-theme/ABOUT.md

 - From the community, for the community
 - Launched via "Liquidity Staking"
 - Governed by DAO token holders
-- Developing DeFi DApps that benefit node stakers and the whole ecosystem
+- Development of WAVES DeFi DApps

 ### WHY?

 "DeFi" stands for “decentralized finance” and refers to the ecosystem comprised of financial applications that are being developed on top of blockchain systems.

 The idea behind ***Waves.Fi*** is to develop and operate financial DApps on top of the Waves Protocol.
-These DApps are written to aggregate yields from the broader DeFi ecosystem (on-chain as well as cross-chain!) and funnel profits back to those staking on the ***Waves.Fi*** node.
+These DApps are written to aggregate yields from the broader DeFi ecosystem (on-chain as well as cross-chain!).
+Profits are used to perpetually fund the DAO.
+The same DApps however will also be used by the ***Waves.Fi*** node.

 Yielding returns which will far exceed simple Waves staking while at the same time developing and enhancing the ecosystem.